schmoelder/diss/doc/04_implementation/04_optimization.md

 Objective function values for all evaluated individuals.
 Darker shades represent individuals evaluated in later generations.
-The prominent minima indicative a successful converging towards the minima.
+The prominent minima indicative of a successful convergence towards the minima.
 ```

 The {meth}`~CADETProcess.optimization.OptimizationResults.plot_pareto` method shows a pairwise Pareto plot, where each objective is plotted against every other objective in a scatter plot, allowing for a visualization of the trade-offs between the objectives (see {numref}`pareto`).